FelipeCostaBR/Zendesk-Challenge/README.md

 * jest

 #### Backend Frameworks and Libraries
-* Express - it provides functions that makes the development process simple and efficient such as Router and express.json().
+* Express - it provides functions that make the development process simple and efficiently such as Router and express.json().
 * axios - To request the data from Zendesk API I created an asynchronous and axios is a Promise HTTP client that I can use in bouth, Browser and Express.
 * dotenv - To be able to use environment variable dotenv helps to read the .env file with my private credentials informations.